-You can add hosts under a data center object, folder object, or cluster object.
-If a host contains virtual machines, those virtual machines are added to the inventory together with the host.
+You can add hosts under a data center object, a folder object, or a cluster object.
+If a host contains virtual machines, those virtual machines are added under the host in the inventory.

-Verify that a data center, folder, or cluster exists in the inventory.
+- Verify that a data center or a folder exists in the inventory.

-Verify that hosts behind a firewall are able to communicate with the vCenter Server system and all other hosts through port 902 or other custom-configured port.
+- Verify that hosts behind a firewall are able to communicate with the vCenter Server system and all other hosts through port 902 or another custom-configured port.

-- In the vSphere Web Client, navigate to a data center, cluster, or folder within a data center.
+- In the vSphere Client, navigate to a data center or folder within a data center.

-- Right-click the data center, cluster, or folder and select Add Host.
+- Right-click the data center or folder and select Add Host.

-- Type the IP address or the name of the host and click Next.
+- Enter the IP address or the name of the host and click Next.

 - Review the host summary and click Next.

 - License the host through one of the following methods.